Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Grounded context retrieval

-Agents need the right context at the right time.
+The right context at the right time.
 We design retrieval systems that prioritise relevance, freshness, and traceable grounding over generic semantic matching.

 Structured and unstructured access

-Many agent workflows depend on both documents and operational data.
+Many workflows depend on both documents and operational data.
 We design retrieval layers that combine enterprise content, metadata, and knowledge systems into one coherent tool surface.

 Permission-aware access